dankamongmen/dankdryer/README.md

 * How does air flow?
 Let's get some visible air and test it.
 * The ESP32-S3 has a MCPWM, a motor controller.
 Can we eliminate the TB6612FNG?
 * Would we benefit from thermal insulation material in the hotbox?
+* Can we replace the lower 80x80mm fan with e.g. 4x 40x40mm fans, and reduce height?